-Location: Smith Hall - Communications Building Hours: Monday - Friday, 8:30 a.m. - 5:00 p.m.
+indication of the Location: Office of National Scholarships, Old Main 230 Contact: ons@marshall.edu, 304-696-2475 Hours: Monday - Friday, 8:30 a.m 5:00 p.m.
 Cost: \$150 Non-Refundable Registration Fee.
 Information: Marshall University is one of 200 colleges and universities that participate in the National Student Exchange (NSE) throughout the United States, its territories, and Canada.
 The NSE Program allows qualifying students to study for up to 2 semesters at participating universities and colleges for the price of their Marshall University tuition.
 In order to qualify for the program, students must be in good academic, financial, and social standing with the University, as well as have a minimum of a 2.5 overall GPA.